voschezang/coding-handbook/organization-structure.md

     1. Probe, experiment, then evaluate, then respond
     1. Suited for "Agile"

 3. Complicated. *"Good practice"*.
-In absense of a single best practice (golden hammer).
+In absence of a single best practice (golden hammer).
     1. Analyze the problem, then respond.
     1. Suited for "Lean"